we3geeks/komodo-color-schemes/README.md

 ## Update History

+* 2017-01-15: Started work on updating these schemes for more complete compatibility with Komodo v10, including the user interface.
+Interim commits -- starting with Solaron-Light -- in the coming weeks will cover all of the schemes.
 * 2016-02-10: Removed the additional line-spacing setting added in previous update (that was just a bad idea for inclusion here).
 * 2015-11-05: Updated internal version based on Komodo v9.3 release; added default line-spacing setting for better appearance.
 * 2015-04-29: Tweaks to Solaron and Base16r schemes to color operators subtly differently from default foreground color.